mParticle/redshift-ip-whitelist/README.md

 Please follow these steps to set up a AWS Lambda function.

-1. Create a new VPC security group and note the security group Id.
+1. Create a new VPC security group and note the security group Id and the aws region.
 Leave the inbound rules empty as they will be managed by the Lambda function.
 2. Clone this repo to your machine, and zip the conent of the repo directory, which you will upload to AWS in the next step.
     - **Important**: make sure you zip the directory content, not the directory, i.e., the client.py file is at the root of the zip.
 4. Create a new AWS Lambda function.